bcdev/jzarr/docs/tutorial.rst

 Tutorial
 ========
-JZarr provides classes and functions to handle N-dimensional arrays data whose data can be divided into chunks and each chunk can be compressed.
+JZarr provides classes and functions to handle N-dimensional array-like data which can be divided into chunks and each chunk can be compressed.

 General Information
 -------------------